 - What would be the effect on your cash flow?

-We will discuss with you the necessary funding requirements for the business in the light of the capital and cash flow projections.
-The review will include:
+Think about the necessary funding requirements for the business in the light of the capital and cash flow projections, including:

 - Identifying assets and liabilities, including money owed to you and stocks held